zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 - client's receiving of incoming messages with relayer verification
 - retrieval of messages posted on the blockchain

 Message certification by a relayer is represented by minting of a token whose policy ID is derived from the relayer's verification key.
-Its token-name is the hash of the message, and the message itself is posted as inline datum.
-Regular SHA-256 is used by default; pass `--crosschain-hash` on message-bearing commands when the Asterizm cross-chain hash is required.
+Its token-name is the externally supplied hash of the message, and the message header is posted as inline datum.
+Regular SHA-256 is used by default by helper commands; pass `--crosschain-hash` to those helper/client commands when the Asterizm cross-chain hash is required.
 Another token is also minted when client sends the original message to the blockchain, requiring validation that the token-name of a token minted by a valid relayer corresponds to the hash of the message.

 ## Generalities